beark/ftl/docs/Functor.md

 ```
 As you can see, all of the members of the concept have default implementations, some pointing to the [applicative](Applicative.md) concept.
 That's because all applicative functors are per definition also regular functors, but the reverse is not necessarily true.
 This means that if a type implements _applicative_, it does not need to implement _functor_ too, that is provided automatically.

-ftl instances
+FTL instances
 -------------
-The following standard library types have been given functor implementations in ftl:
+The following standard library types have been given functor implementations in FTL:
 * `std::shared_ptr<T>`: by mapping a function to a `shared_ptr`, it is applied only if it is actively managing data.
 Otherwise, nothing is done and an empty pointer is returned.
 * `std::vector<T>` and, isomorphically, `std::list<T>`.
 For containers, mapping a function has the effect of applying it once to each element in the container, and then collecting all the results and returning them in a new container.
 * `std::tuple<T,Ts...>` is a functor on _T_.
 In other words, mapping a function applies it to the first field in the tuple and returns a new tuple with the value (and possibly type) of the first element changed.
+* `std::future<T>` can map a function to a future value, yielding a future that when `get`ed applies the function after waiting for the original future.

-In addition, the following ftl data types are functors:
+In addition, the following FTL data types are functors:
 * `maybe<T>`, in a way isomorphic to `std::shared_ptr<T>`.
 * `either<L,R>` is a functor on _L_, similar to how `std::tuple<T,Ts...>` is a functor on _T_.
 * `function<R,Ps...>` is a functor on _R_.
 Mapping a function to this type is exactly equivalent to composing the two functions (see [compose](functional.h.md#compose)).

 Custom instances
 ----------------
-To make a new type an instance of functor, you can implement either of the concepts [applicative functors](Applicative.md) or [monads](Monad.md), or you can create a specialisation for the struct given in the ftl definition above.
+To make a new type an instance of functor, you can implement either of the concepts [applicative functors](Applicative.md) or [monads](Monad.md), or you can create a specialisation for the struct given in the FTL definition above.
 For example, a functor instance for `maybe<T>` can be written as:
 ```cpp
 template<>
 struct functor<maybe> {